mariuswatz/stl-to-svg/README.md

 # Usage

-Install packages with `npm i`, then run the application with `npm run dev`.
-The application runs on [localhost:5173](http://localhost:5173/).
+- Install packages with `npm i`.
+- Run the application with `npm run dev`.
+- The application runs on [localhost:5173](http://localhost:5173/).

+# User interface

-To upload a STL file, just drag it onto the browser window.
+To upload a STL / OBJ file, just drag it onto the browser window.
 The model should load automatically.

+The user interface has the following buttons:

+- **Save SVG** - Exports render to SVG
+- **Reduce Mesh** - Calculates median triangle area and removes triangles less than 5% of the median
+- **+X, -X, +Y, -Y, +Z, -Z** Rotates 90 / -90 degrees around indicated axis.
+Useful to compensate for model orientation.
+- **Reset rotations** Removes all rotations

-Minimal keyboard control as follows:
+There is minimal keyboard control for the camera as follows:

 - Arrow key UP/DOWN: Set the y position of the "eye" vector
-- Arrow key LEFT/RIGHT: Rotate the model around the up axis, in steps of 30 degrees
+- Arrow key LEFT/RIGHT: Rotate the model around the Y axis, in steps of 30 degrees

-I haven't added any options to change what default rotation the mesh might need, currently I rotate my models 90 degrees around the Z axis.
-You may need to change with the default mesh setup in the `renderMesh()`code.

-This is the line I'm using for now:

-`mesh.transform(ln.rotate(new ln.Vector(1, 0, 0), ln.radians(90)));`
+This camera navigation is less than ideal, but sufficient for my purposes so far.

 ---